bbzfc/bbzfc/docs/definition_of_tank_battle_portal.md

 The project **bbzfc** will provide a simplified setup for cases when someone just wants to play on a LAN with his friends.
 Obviously, everyone will have to be connected to the local area network to play.
 Such a scheme is free (without taking into consideration the electrical bills).

+## Does it have to be Tanks?

+No!
+You are absolutely free to create your own assets (maps, world objects, vehicles, etc.), rebuild the **bbzfc** project, and have your own custom **Game Battle Portal**.
+The possibilities are endless!